ferrannadeu/IgCaller/README.md

 IgCaller is based on python3 and requires the following modules: statistics, regex (v2.5.29 and v2.5.30), argparse (v1.1), numpy (1.16.2 and v1.16.3), and scipy (v1.2.1 and v1.3.0).
 Although providing the versions of the modules tested, we are not aware about any specific version requirement for running IgCaller.
 Other modules used by IgCaller but already included in base python are: subprocess, sys, os, itertools, operator, collections.

-The only required non-python program is [samtools](http://www.htslib.org) (version 1.6 and 1.9 have been tested).
+The only required non-python program is [samtools](http://www.htslib.org) (v1.6 and v1.9 have been tested).

 ### Running IgCaller